janus/swfx/README.md

 Important information:
 ----
-Don't use the result for financial transactions
+Don't use the result for financial transactions.